-I am a PhD candidate in the department of English at Ohio State University, specializing in media studies and post-1960s Anglophone narratives from the US, UK, and Canada.
-In my dissertation, “Materiality-effects of Multimodal Literature,” I examine visual-verbal and visual-tactile “materials” such as handwriting, typeface, and paper, used to design multimodal literary book-objects in the digital era (eg: Curious Incident of the Dog in the Night-Time, S., Nox, Woman’s World).
+I am a PhD candidate in the department of English at Ohio State University, specializing in media studies and 20th/21st century Anglophone literature, films, and comics from the US, UK, Canada, and South Asia.
+In my dissertation, “Materiality-effects of Multimodal Literature,” I examine the visual-verbal and visual-tactile “materials” such as handwriting, typeface, and paper, used to design North Americand and British multimodal literary book-objects in the postprint era (eg: Curious Incident of the Dog in the Night-Time, S., Nox, Woman’s World).
 I show that the formal design of these book-objects promote readerly engagement and interactions in ways that reveal as well as challenge our culture’s dominant assumptions about (post)human perception and cognition.
-I theorize the qualitative experience of “presence” in order to account for the role of the body and its senses in reading books.
-My method of analysis combines rhetorical and cognitive approaches to literature, multimodality, and media theories.
+I theorize the qualitative experience of “presence” in order to account for our sensory entanglements with reading and writing interfaces.
+My analysis combines rhetorical and cognitive approaches to literature, multimodality, and media theories.

 In addition, I am a fan-cum-student-cum-teacher of American and South Asian electronic literature, films, and comics.
 I also currently edit the South Asian literary magazine, Papercuts.

 When I am not writing academic papers, I write fiction and poetry.
 And when I am not writing at all, I am usually performing (dancing/acting) or thinking about writing, dancing, or acting.
 Growing up in India, I was trained in the Kathak dance form and now, in Columbus, I participate in performances that bring together contemporary South Asian dance forms and English poetry.
 I have collaborated with graduate students from several departments across OSU to adapt my poems “Herstories” and “Vermillion” for dance performances.
 Here too I am interested in multimodality—the sensory and cognitive experiences activated through the combination of gestures (mudra) and language.